Cognitive Services and machine learning

-How is Cognitive search related to Cognitive Services?
+How is Azure Cognitive Search related to Cognitive Services?

-Azure Search uses Cognitive Services to provide this feature.
-Cognitive Services is exposed in Azure Search through built-in skills that wrap individual APIs.
+Azure Cognitive Search is a separate cloud search service that optionally uses Cognitive Services to add image and natural language processing to indexing workloads.
+Cognitive Services is exposed in Azure Cognitive Search through built-in skills that wrap individual APIs.
 You can use a free resource for walkthroughs, but plan on creating and attaching a billable resource for larger volumes.

 How can you use Cognitive Services?

 Each service provides information about your data.
 You can combine services together to chain solutions such as converting speech (audio) to text, translating the text into many languages, then using the translated languages to get answers from a knowledge base.
 While Cognitive Services can be used to create intelligent solutions on their own, they can also be combined with traditional machine learning projects to supplement models or accelerate the development process.

 Cognitive Services that provide exported models for other machine learning tools:

 |Custom Vision||Export for Tensorflow for Android, CoreML for iOS11, ONNX for Windows ML|